-(a) Authorization.-The Chairman or any other member of the Committee, when authorized by a majority vote of the Committee at a meeting or by proxies, shall have authority to subpoen the attendance of witnesses or the production of memoranda, documents, records, or any other materials.
-When the Committee authorizes a subpoena, it may be issued upon the signature of the Chairman or any other member designated by the Committee.

-(b) Return.-A subpoena, or a request to an agency, for documents may be issued whose return shall occur at a time and place other than that of a scheduled Committee meeting.
+- (a) Authorization.-The Chairman or any other member of the Committee, when authorized by a majority vote of the Committee at a meeting or by proxies, shall have authority to subpoena the attendance of witnesses or the production of memoranda, documents, records, or any other materials.
+At the request of any Member of the Committee, the Committee shall authorize the issuance of a subpoena only at a meeting of the Committee.
+When the Committee authorizes a subpoena, it may be issued upon the signature of the Chairman or any other member designated by the Committee. - (b) Return.-A subpoena, or a request to an agency, for documents may be issued whose return shall occur at a time and place other than that of a scheduled Committee meeting.
 A return on such a subpoena or request which is incomplete or accompanied by an objection constitutes good cause for a hearing on shortened notice.
 Upon such a return, the Chairman or any other member designated by him may convene a hearing by giving 2 hours notice by telephone to all other members.
 One member shall constitute a quorum for such a hearing.
-The sole purpose of such a hearing shall be to elucidate further information about the return and to rule on the objection.

-(c) Depositions.-At the direction of the Committee, staff is authorized to take depositions from witnesses.
+The sole purpose of such a hearing shall be to elucidate further information about the return and to rule on the objection. - (c) Depositions.-At the direction of the Committee, staff is authorized to take depositions from witnesses.